1966 New York City smog: Federal response

+An estimated 80 persons died.
+Thousands of men and women already suffering from respiratory diseases lived out the four days in fear and pain.

 Finally, the winds came, freeing the mass of air from the weather-trap that had held it so dangerously.
 The immediate crisis was ended.
 New Yorkers began to breathe "ordinary" air again.

 "Ordinary" air in New York, as in most large cities, is filled with tons of pollutants: carbon monoxide from gasoline, diesel and jet engines, sulfur oxides from factories, apartment houses, and power plants; nitrogen oxides, hydrocarbons and a broad variety of other compounds.
 These poisons are not so dramatically dangerous most days of the year, as they were last Thanksgiving in New York.
 But steadily, insidiously, they damage virtually everything that exists.

 President Johnson signing the Air Quality Act of 1967.
 The law, a series of amendments to the 1963 Clean Air Act, was enacted in response to the 1966 smog.

 Johnson called for a bill regulating toxins in the air and increasing funding for pollution programs.
 Edmund Muskie, a Senator from Maine and political environmentalist, praised Johnson's words, pledged to hold hearings on the proposals, and would soon sponsor the Johnson administration's bill, which became the Air Quality Act.
 Muskie also co-sponsored bills in 1967 for research on non-polluting automobiles using either electric or fuel cell technology.
 While discussing the research bills on the Senate floor, Muskie said "the serious air pollution situation in New York City [in November 1966] dramatically illustrated what our cities may be facing in the future if an alternative to the [internal] combustion engine is not developed."

 Congressional interest and public pressure for greater air pollution regulation had existed since the signing of the 1963 Clean Air Act, the first federal legislation on the issue, but further action had been opposed by members of Congress who believed responsibility for air regulation properly lay with the states, not the federal government.
 Partly in response to the added public pressure spurred by the smog event, Congress passed and Johnson signed the 1967 Air Quality Act, which amended the 1963 Clean Air Act to provide for study of air quality and control methods.